theniyazkhan/parlourmanagementsysyem/README.md

 ---
 📜 License
-This project is for educational use.
-Feel free to fork and enhance!
-© 2025 theniyazkhan
+All Right Reserved © 2025 theniyazkhan